 Because reliable biomass estimates do not exist for squids in the Bering Sea and Aleutian Islands (BSAI), harvest recommendations are made using Tier 6 criteria.
-Under Tier 6 ABC and OFL are calculated using catch data from 1978-1995, and as a result the assessment results do not change from year to year.
+Under Tier 6 Acceptable Biological Catch (ABC) and Overfishing Level (OFL) are calculated using catch data from 1978-1995, and as a result the harvest recommendations do not change from year to year.
 However, additional data and analyses are included to improve the understanding of squid biology and their interaction with fisheries.
-In addition to updated 2007 catch data and partial 2008 catch data, this assessment includes the following new elements:
+The following changes have been made for the 2009 assessment: